neelsmith/greek213/docs/preface-topics/index.md

 has_children: true
 ---

-# Individual topics for commentary
+# Background topics for collaborative commentary

 ## Biographical contexts